romuloAMR/Opencv-studies/README.md

 # Opencv-studies
-Introductory codes for Opencv with Python (first steps)
+Introductory codes for Opencv with Python (first steps), based on the opencv documentation